guiwitz/DSL_activities/projects/microfilm.md

 # Microfilm

-A library to create figures and animations of 2D microscopy images.
+A library to create figures of 2D microscopy images.